 *Please be aware that there is another place nicknamed "Money Island" in New Jersey (not ours) near Toms River on the Atlantic Ocean side of the state.
 There is also another places nicknamed "Newport New Jersey".
 The other Newport NJ (not ours) is a recently redeveloped multiple use community near New York City.
 Avoid confusion by entering the zip code "08345" into searches.

-Money Island Marina LLC is pleased to host projects of BaySave Foundation promoting sustainability of the Delaware Bay communities and the living shoreline projects of the Partnership for the Delaware Estuary.
+Money Island Marina LLC is pleased to host projects of BaySave Foundation promoting sustainability of the Delaware Bay communities and the living shoreline projects of The Nature Conservancy and the Partnership for the Delaware Estuary.
 The marina uses Green-e Energy to certify that its energy program meets the minimum environmental and consumer protection standards established by the non-profit Center for Resource Solutions.